-Less than 1000 feet (305m), use 20 gauge stranded copper wire.
+Less than 305 metres, (1000 feet) use 20 gauge stranded copper wire.

-1000 to 2000 feet (305 to 610m), use 18 gauge stranded copper wire.
+305 to 610 metres (1000 to 2000 feet), use 18 gauge stranded copper wire.

 Relay Connections: Due to the wide variety of devices that can be attached to the relay outputs of TB1, the electrical contractor must determine the gauge of the stranded copper wire that is used at this installation site.